-Dr. Neal Barnard, MD, Dr. Michael Greger, MD, and other strict vegan advocates
+Drs.
+Barnard, MD, Greger, MD, and other strict vegan MDs

 Various medical doctors promote vegan (“plant-based”) eating habits for everybody.
 (Nota bene.
 Some people can eat a lot of plants, but also eat red meat now and then, but the term “plant-based” usually excludes meat.)

 “One man’s food is another man’s poison” is an ancient adage of Lucretius, a Roman philosopher.